Nosdi67/Nosdi67/README.md

 # 💫 About Me:
-Studying at Elan Formation
+Studying at Elan Formation<br>
-Learning PHP, JS, SQL, and much more!
+Learning PHP, JS, SQL, and much more!<br>
-Seeking a balance between Frontend and Backend development
+Seeking a balance between Frontend and Backend development <br>

 ## 🌐 Socials: